Chief Product Officer Tamar Yehoshua: How we use Slack at Slack

 There’s no such thing as too many channels

-Making sure that information gets to the right people, at the right time, is what makes organisations more or less effective.
+Making sure information gets to the right people, at the right time, is what makes organizations more or less effective.
 At Slack, all work happens in channels.
 You never get an email from someone inside the company.

-We use channels to organise our work into focused, easily searchable conversations – for announcements, teams, projects, culture and, of course, #pm-fun.
-We also have a public channel for every feature that we develop, which anyone in the company can peek inside to see the latest status and updates.
-Every department across the organisation uses channels, not just our technical teams.
-For example, our HR team uses channels for everything from hiring (interview and offer channels) to reorg coordination to planning off-sites.
-We often create temporary channels and archive them when they’re no longer needed.
+We use channels to organize our work into focused, easily searchable conversations—for announcements, teams, projects, culture and, of course, #pm-fun.
+We also have a public channel for every feature we develop that anyone in the company can peek inside to see the latest status and updates.
+Every department across the organization uses channels, not just our technical teams.
+For example, our HR team uses channels for everything from hiring (interview and offer channels) to reorg coordination to planning offsites.
+We often spin up temporary channels and archive them when no longer needed.

-Another unsung timesaver is our ‘reacji channeller’.
-Once it’s installed, whenever someone reacts to a message using a specific emoji, it will automatically copy that message to a designated channel.
-For instance, the engineering team uses a brain emoji to crowdsource relevant posts or documents about post-mortems into #announce-postmortems, where people can stay informed about recent review meetings and their outcomes.
+Another unsung timesaver is our “reacji channeler.”
+Once it’s installed, whenever someone reacts to a message using a specific emoji, it will copy that message automatically to a designated channel.
+For instance, the engineering team uses a brain emoji to crowdsource relevant posts or documents about postmortems into #announce-postmortems, where people can stay informed about recent review meetings and their outcomes.

 Messaging is only the beginning

-Our product and engineering teams have a goal to ‘make Slack the company where we can do the best work of our lives’.
-There is so much that we need to do in order to achieve this, starting with hiring the best people, building great engineering tools, maintaining high code quality, training managers and staying close to customers.
-In addition, we need tools and systems that help us to stay agile, find information quickly and deal with ever-changing conditions.
+Our product and engineering teams have a goal to “make Slack the company where we can do the best work of our lives.”
+There is so much we need to do in order to achieve this, starting with hiring the best people, building great engineering tools, maintaining high code quality, training managers and staying close to customers.
+In addition, we need tools and systems that help us stay agile, find information quickly and deal with ever-changing conditions.

-One of our newest features, Workflow Builder, lets anyone automate tasks – even those who don’t know how to code (or forgot 😉).
+One of our newest features, Workflow Builder, lets anyone automate tasks — even those who don’t know how to code (or forgot 😉).
 For example, we added a simple onboarding workflow to our #team-product-managers channel to welcome new people to the team.
-Any new PM who joins the channel automatically receives a welcome pack, which includes relevant onboarding documents that they should take a look at.
+Any new PM who joins the channel automatically receives a welcome pack that includes relevant onboarding documents that they should check out.

 Extending beyond our four walls

-We all do better work when we’re connected to our company’s mission, our leaders and our teammates.
-Slack helps us to create and amplify our working relationships within our teams, but none of us exist in a silo at work.
-In almost any job, you also benefit from building closer relationships with people outside the four walls of your organisation – from suppliers and agencies to partners and customers.
-This is why we built shared channels: to help create that deeper connection with people outside your company using Slack.
+We all do better work when we’re connected to our company mission, leaders and our teammates.
+Slack helps us create and amplify our working relationships within our teams, but none of us exist in a silo at work.
+In almost any job, you also benefit from building closer relationships with folks outside the four walls of your organization—from suppliers and agencies to partners and customers.
+This is why we built shared channels, to help create that deeper connection with people outside your company using Slack.

 The year ahead

 As I kick off my second year, I can say for certain that I don’t miss my old email inbox.
-And there are exciting challenges ahead – from scaling and growing an organisation to pushing the pace of Slack’s product innovation.
-That said, I feel safe in the knowledge that thanks to the increased agility and alignment that working in channels provides, it will all be made a little simpler, more pleasant and more productive. 🙌
+And there are exciting challenges ahead—from scaling and growing an organization to pushing the pace of Slack’s product innovation.
+That said, I feel safe in the knowledge that it will all be made a little simpler, more pleasant and more productive, thanks to the increased agility and alignment that working in channels provides. 🙌

 As I mentioned, many of us (the Slack Product team included), are currently adapting to remote working.
 If that’s also true for you and you’re looking for a few tips and tricks, we put together free resources that we hope might be helpful during this time.